MKhalusova/MKhalusova.github.io/_posts/2019-04-17-ml-model-evaluation-metrics-p2.md

 For these metrics to be calculated on a multi-class problem, the problem needs to be treated as a set of binary problems ("one-vs-all").
 In this case a metric, for instance, Precision can be calculated per class, and then the final metric will be the average of the per-class metrics.
-Of course, there are different ways you can average, and it does make a difference.
+Of course, there's more than one way to average, and it does make a difference.

 ![Precision score with different average strategy](/images/metrics/precision-average.png){:width="650px"}